l) Provisions, Contingent Liabilities and Contingent Assets Provisions

 The cost of the defined benefit gratuity plan and the present value of the gratuity obligation are determined using actuarial valuations.
 An actuarial valuation involves making various assumptions that may differ from actual developments in the future.
 These include the determination of the discount rate, future salary increases and mortality rates.
 All assumptions are reviewed at each reporting date.
 Any changes in these assumptions will impact the carrying amount of such obligations.

-The parameter most subject to change is the discount rate.
+The calculation is most sensitive to changes in the discount rate.
 In determining the appropriate discount rate for plans operated in India, the management considers the interest rates of government bonds where remaining maturity of such bond correspond to expected term of defined benefit obligation.

 The mortality rate is based on publicly available mortality tables for the specific countries.
 Those mortality tables tend to change only at interval in response to demographic changes.
 Future salary increases and gratuity increases are based on expected future inflation rates for the respective countries.
 Refer note 26 for the details of the assumptions used in estimating the defined benefit obligation.